Latpanchar - A Bird Watcher's Paradise

 Not many have heard about this place.
 Because for some strange reason, Latpanchar hasn't had much tourism development.
 This is despite the fact that it's a beautiful mountain hamlet offering stunning views including that of Kanchenjunga, having wide range of bird & animal life as well as many different types of amazing plantations.

 Latpanchar (also pronounced as Latpanchor)

-However since it has not yet been developed as a proper tourist place, there are limited facilities and accommodations for tourists.
-Most private lodgings are home stays that offer simple rooms with basic amenities, but touching hospitality with care.
-There is also a Forest Rest House at the jungle (about 4kms below) which has two nice rooms.
-This used to be the bungalow where the British officers in the early 1900s stayed while looking after the expansive Cinchona plantations around.
+There are a few homestays here run by local families that offer simple rooms with basic amenities, but they also offer great hospitality & care.
+There is also a Forest Rest House known as Latkothi at the jungle (about 4kms below) which has two nice rooms.
+This used to be the bungalow where the British officers in the early 1900s stayed while looking after the expansive Cinchona Plantations around.

 There is close to 1,400 acres of cinchona plantations in the area.
-Cinchona plants are used for extracting chemicals to cure diseases like malaria.
+Cinchona plants are used for extracting quinine to treat diseases like malaria.
 There are several Cinchona extraction factories located in the area.

 Although Latpanchar is a small & sleepy mountain village, you will be surprised to find three English medium schools here for children.
 While the villagers here mostly live on Cinchona plantation work and other basic farming activities, the children have been receiving good education in the schools.

 What to see & do in Latpanchar